Inder-singh001/DSA_file_sem3rd/README.md

 # indermain
- This branch is just for testing purpose, only to learn git. now i m in branch inder
+ This branch is just for testing purpose, only to learn git. now i m in branch inder. this ia a test.